marciovmartins/futsite-microservices/doc/arch/ADR-001-Project-definition-and-initial-deploy.md

 # ADR-001: Project Definition and Initial Deploy

-Date: 2021-10-16
+Date: 2021-11-23

 # CONTEXT

 Initial setup for the futsite pelada publisher & organizer application.
-It is necessary to set up the initial project and deploy of the core domain.
+It is necessary to set up the initial project, base for documentation, base for client sdk and deploy of the core domain.

 ## Amateur Soccer Match Core Domain